 Resources available to assist individuals and households impacted by the COVID-19 pandemic.

-Henrico COVID-19 Emergency Rental Assistance Program stopped accepting applications submitted after May 21, 2021.
-Anyone seeking rental assistance after this date should contact the Virginia Rent Relief Program.
+The Henrico COVID-19 Emergency Rental Assistance Program is no longer accepting applications.
+Anyone seeking rental assistance should contact the Virginia Rent Relief Program.

 Resources for Seniors